John the Silent: Biography

 John was born in 454 AD in Nicopolis, Armenia (modern-day Koyulhisar, Turkey).
 He came from a family of mainly generals and governors.
-His parents died when he was 18 and he built a monastery where he stayed with 10 young monks.
+His parents died when he was 18, and he then built a monastery where he stayed with 10 young monks.
 Under John's direction, they led a life of hard work and devotion.

 John built a reputation for leadership and sanctity, which led the archbishop of Sebaste to consecrate him bishop of Colonia in Armenia.
 He was only 28 at the time and had no desire for such a role.
 Nevertheless, he held the post of bishop for nine years.
-In 490, however, John went to Constantinople to secure the emperor’s intervention to quell a local persecution.
-Having accomplished his mission, he did not return to Colonia, but seeking to return to a life of seclusion went to Jerusalem.
+In 490, however, John went to Constantinople to secure the emperor's intervention to quell a local persecution.
+Having accomplished his mission, he did not return to Colonia, but seeking to return to a life of seclusion, he instead went to Jerusalem.

-His biographer says that while John was praying one night, he saw a bright cross form in the air and heard a voice say to him, “If thou desirest to be saved, follow this light.”
+His biographer says that while John was praying one night, he saw a bright cross form in the air and heard a voice say to him, "If you desire to be saved, follow this light."
 He saw the light move and point to the monastery of St. Sabas.
-At 38 years old he joined the monastery, which held 150 monks.
+At 38 years old he joined the monastery, which then held 150 monks.
 Around 494, St. Sabas let John have a separate hermitage for uninterrupted contemplation.
-For five days a week he fasted and never left his cell but on Saturdays and Sundays he went to public Mass.
-After three years of this he was made the steward of the monastery.
+For five days a week he fasted only leaving his cell on Saturdays and Sundays when he went to public Mass.
+After three years of this, he was made the steward of the monastery.

 John had never told anyone he had been bishop, so after four years St. Sabas thought John was worthy to become a priest and presented him to the patriarch Elias of Jerusalem.
-They traveled to Calvary for the ordination but upon their arrival John requested a private audience with the patriarch.
-John said, “Holy Father, I have something to impart to you in private; after which, if you judge me worthy, I will receive holy orders.”
+They travelled to Calvary for the ordination, but upon their arrival John requested a private audience with the patriarch.
+John said, "Holy Father, I have something to impart to you in private; after which, if you judge me worthy, I will receive holy orders."
 They spoke in private after a promise of secrecy.
-“Father, I have been ordained bishop; but on account of the multitude of my sins have fled, and am come into this desert to wait the visit of the Lord.”
-The patriarch was startled but told St. Sabas, “I desire to be excused from ordaining this man, on account of some particulars he has revealed to me.”
-St. Sabas was afraid John had committed a crime and after he prayed God revealed the truth to him.
-Sabas complained to John about keeping the secret from him and John wanted to leave the monastery.
+"Father, I have been ordained bishop; but on account of the multitude of my sins have fled, and am come into this desert to wait the visit of the Lord."
+The patriarch was startled but told St. Sabas, "I desire to be excused from ordaining this man, on account of some particulars he has revealed to me."
+St. Sabas was afraid John had committed a crime, but after he prayed God revealed the truth to him.
+Sabas complained to John about keeping the secret from him, and John wanted to leave the monastery.
 Sabas convinced him to stay by promising to keep his secret.
 John stayed in his cell for four years, speaking to no one except the person who brought him necessities.